microbus-io/fabric/README.md

 * [Ack or fail fast](./docs/blocks/ack-or-fail.md) - Acks signal the sender if its request was received
 * [Graceful shutdown](./docs/blocks/graceful-shutdown.md) - Graceful shutdown drains pending operations before termination
 * [Tickers](./docs/blocks/tickers.md) - Tickers are jobs that run on a schedule
+* [Multiplexed connections](./docs/blocks/multiplexed.md) - Multiplexed connections are more efficient than HTTP/1.1

 ### Design Choices